TheLogicMaster/lm8/docs/SIMULATION.md

   the undo/redo features, so just use an external editor.
 - Programs that read from GPIO won't work at all since the `Port I/O` components read an undefined state, so it results in errors propagating throughout the circuit.
+- Outputs from VHDL components will be undefined, causing any components connected to error, quickly contaminating the entire simulation.
+To get around this, connect an OR gate directly to the VHDL component to prevent leaving any dangling wires and "or" it with a zero constant.

 ## Simulation-only Features
 - TTY Output: The Logisim `TTY` component can be added where labeled to enable displaying